 Digital training that supports front line healthcare workers

-Calvium and Self-Injury Support (SIS) have collaboratively created Emotivate, a mobile app providing practical training and support to health and social care frontline staff in emotionally challenging workplaces.
+In 2017, Calvium and Self-Injury Support (SIS) collaborated to create Emotivate, a mobile app providing practical training and support to health and social care frontline staff in emotionally challenging workplaces.

-A key pillar in the work of Self-Injury Support is to provide training across multiple sectors to aid their mission.
-Many in support roles are lone workers with little supervisory support, in shift patterns that make release for training difficult, or in roles which are not prioritised for additional training.
+A key pillar Self-Injury Support is to provide training across multiple sectors to aid their mission.
+Many in support roles are lone workers with little supervisory support; in shift patterns that make release for training difficult, or in roles which are not prioritised for additional training.

-To meet these challenges, Self-Injury Support (SIS) successfully obtained funding to create Phase 1 of a mobile app, called Emotivate.
+In response to these challenges, Self-Injury Support (SIS) obtained funding to create Phase 1 of a mobile app, called Emotivate.
 Emotivate is a training and support app for anyone in a health and social care frontline role – all of which can be emotionally challenging and draining at times.
 The users could be NHS staff, social care workers or those involved in outreach programmes.